Detecting Where Effects Occur by Testing Hypotheses in Order: Weak FWER Control

 \begin{condition}[\bf Stopping rule] Test hypothesis $H_i$ only if every ancestor of node $i$ has been rejected.
 If the root hypothesis is not rejected, no further tests are performed.
 If any hypothesis on a path from root to leaf is not rejected, no descendant on that branch is tested at all.
 In Figure~\ref{fig:k3L3_all_null_tree}, we do not test $H_5$ unless we have rejected both $H_2$ and $H_1$.

-This condition distinguishes our procedure from tree-structured testing frameworks that test every node and then determine which rejections to keep \autocite{gs2010, goeman2012inheritance}.
+This condition distinguishes our procedure from tree-structured testing frameworks that test every node and then determine which rejections to keep \autocite{goeman2010sequential, goeman2012inheritance}.
 Our procedure may test only a small fraction of the tree's nodes --- and each untested node is a test that cannot produce a false positive. \end{condition}

 \begin{condition}[\bf Valid tests] Each test at a node, if executed on its own, has a false positive rate no greater than $\alpha$.
 For proof of weak control of the FWER this condition implies that the test at the root is level $\alpha$, i.e., its size is $\le \alpha$ when the root null is true.